NetPenguins/piclify/README.md

 ### About
-Piclify came about from a desire to elegantly display our photos as we travel and share them with freinds in way that was both unique and personal.
+Piclify came about from a desire to elegantly display our photos as we travel and share them with freinds and family in way that was both unique and personal.
 I found a tutorial by [@Chuloo](https://github.com/Chuloo/gatsby-netlify-functions) that did a wonderful job explaining how to setup a netlify function to handle querying a picture hosting service.
 I decided to use Facebook for photo hosting and their [GraphAPI](https://developers.facebook.com/tools/explorer/).
 The header and footer along with various style elements where made using [Bulma](https://bulma.io) css.

 ---